Haplogroup N1a (mtDNA): Asia

 Analysis of modern Siberian populations revealed a 1.2% prevalence in Altaians, 0.2% in the Buryats, and 0.9% in the Khanty people.

 In India, N1a was identified in 4 members of the Havik group, 2 members from Andhra Pradesh, 2 members from West Bengal and 1 member from Tamil Nadu.
 The members of the Havik group belong to the African/South Asian branch while one member from Andhra Pradesh and others from West Bengal and Tamil Nadu belong to the European Branch.

 Haplogroup N1a1 has been observed in 2.9% (4/138) of a sample of Kyrgyz from Kizilsu Kyrgyz Autonomous Prefecture, Xinjiang, China.

 Africa

-N1a is concentrated among Afro-Asiatic-speaking populations in Northeast Africa, occurring in Eritrea, Ethiopia, Somalia and Sudan.
+N1a is concentrated among Afro-Asiatic-speaking populations in Northeast Africa, occurring in Eritrea, Ethiopia, Kenya, Tanzania, Somalia and Sudan.
 The clade also occurs at very low frequencies among a few neighboring groups due to historical interactions.
 In Sudan, it is found among the Arakien (5.9%) and Nubians (3.4%).
 In Ethiopia, 2.2% of the population are N1a carriers, with the haplogroup identified amongst Semitic speakers.
 In Egypt, N1a has been observed in 0.8% of inhabitants.
 In Kenya, the haplogroup is carried by around 10% of the Cushitic-speaking Rendille, as well as 1% of the Maasai.